 - Plan and organize time to be an active member of the committee: attend all meetings; accept and complete committee assignments, which can include background research, data collection, and writing reports

 - Have a good working relationship with their supervisor to permit full participation with the committee

-CSAC members are appointed by the Chancellor for three-year terms.
+CSAC members are appointed by the Chancellor for three-year terms; terms start at the beginning of the calendar year.
 Committee goals are set on an annual basis each calendar year.
-Goals are influenced by a number of factors including current issues and long-range or identified future issues.
-The Committee speaks through the chair with a unified voice developed through strong commitment to the group and consensus-building processes.
+Goals are influenced by a number of factors, including current issues and long-range or identified future issues.
+The Committee speaks through the chair with a unified voice developed through a strong commitment to the group and consensus-building processes.
 The Committee is guided internally by an elected executive committee.
 Work is accomplished through standing and ad hoc subcommittees and is presented to the full committee for discussion and action.
 For more details, see the About CSAC portion of this site.

 Full participation in CSAC requires work.
 Time commitment and expectations include: